eburdon/Seng371-SoftwareEvolutionClassProject/M3_Community/M3_README.md

 Results
 ----------

-Texty text text
+After registering as a user on the official Python webpages, I was expecting to be able to see more information about other Python users such as age, occupation, and other generic statistics that I would have been able to parse to generate some numbers.
+Unfortunately, much like methodology 2, this information was not available.
+The Python community is a great resource for learning how to use the language, learning about other projects, receiving updates, and general chat, but there are no public profiles (as I was expecting).
+Unfortunately, this means that the best result I have for determining who uses Python is fully reliant on readings and blog posts.

+From the history of Python, I believe it is clear that the original users were technically-skilled people currently working in industry.
+However, as evidenced at UVic, and more recently with coding campaigns such as 'Hour of Code,' the user base has expanded to include academics and the general public.

+While the user base is not explicitly clear, it is easy to see how Python is used in the community.
+First, let's look at how it is used among industry professionals.

+* Python in industry

-There is an official Python conference, PyCon, every year.
-While several are held in a variety of countries, I chose to look at the numbers for the most official conference that started in the United States, and is now hosted in Canada.
+There is an official Python conference, PyCon, held every year.
+While there are technically several conceferences held in a large number of of countries, I chose to look at the numbers for the most official conference which started in the United States.
+It is now hosted in Montreal, Canada.

 Here are the attendance numbers and locations: